des4maisons/til/til.md

 # everything else

+* To extract text from an image, upload it to google drive, then right click > Open with google docs.
+Text will be automatically extracted.
+* Chrome Apps - a way to have a webpage open as its own application, without all the distraction of tabs and address bar up top, and you can add the shortcut to your doc.
+To create a shortcut: Open the webpage, click the three circles in the top right of your browser > More tools > Create shortcut > Check "open as window".
+I can work on my google doc with less distraction now!
 * Google Sheets has a "paste column width only" option.
 * Fixing my nicks on IRC when using irssi & bouncer: https://disjoint.ca/til/2016/04/25/useful-znc-commands/